kubernetes-sigs/gateway-api/geps/gep-3793/index.md

 ##### Behavior with No Default Gateway

-If no Gateway has `spec.isDefault` set to `true`, then the behavior is exactly the same as for Gateway API 1.3: all Routes MUST specify `parentRefs` in order to function, and no Gateway will claim Routes that do not specify `parentRefs`.
+If no Gateway has `spec.isDefault` set to `true`, then all Routes MUST specify `parentRefs` entries with specific Gateways in order to be accepted by Gateways, and all Gateways MUST treat `defaultOK` as if it were set to `false` in all Routes.

-##### Deleting the Default Gateway
+##### Deleting a Default Gateway

-Deleting the default Gateway MUST behave the same as deleting any other
-Gateway: all Routes that were bound to the default Gateway MUST be unbound, and the `Accepted` conditions in the `status` of those Routes SHOULD be removed.
+Deleting a default Gateway MUST behave the same as deleting any other Gateway: all Routes that were bound to that Gateway MUST be unbound, and the `Accepted` conditions in the `status` of those Routes SHOULD be removed.

 ##### Multiple Default Gateways